10 People Who Have Misplaced Their Oscars

 Winning an Oscar is, for most, a once-in-a-lifetime achievement.
 Unless you’re Walt Disney, who won 22.
 Nevertheless, owning a little gold guy is such a rarity that you’d think their owners would be a little more careful with them.
 Now, not all of these losses are the winners' fault—but some of them certainly are, Colin Firth.

 1. Angelina Jolie

-After Angelina Jolie planted a kiss on her brother that made the world wrinkle their noses, she went onstage and collected a Best Supporting Actress Oscar for her role as Lisa in Girl, Interrupted.
-She later presented the trophy to her mother, Marcheline.
+After Angelina Jolie planted a kiss on her brother and made the world wrinkle their noses, she went onstage and collected a Best Supporting Actress Oscar for her role as Lisa in Girl, Interrupted.
+She later presented the trophy to her mother, Marcheline Bertrand.
 The statuette may have been boxed up and put into storage with the rest of Marcheline’s belongings when she died in 2007, but it hasn’t yet surfaced.
-“I didn’t actually lose it,” she said, “but nobody knows where it is at the moment.”
+“I didn’t actually lose it,” said Jolie, “but nobody knows where it is at the moment.”

 2. Whoopi Goldberg

 In 2002, Whoopi Goldberg sent her Ghost Best Supporting Actress Oscar back to the Academy to have it cleaned and detailed, because apparently you can do that.
 The Academy then sent the Oscar on to R.S.
 Owens Co. of Chicago, the company that manufactures the trophies.
 When it arrived in the Windy City, however, the package was empty.
 It appeared that someone had opened the UPS package, removed the Oscar, then neatly sealed it all back up and sent it on its way.
 It was later found in a trash can at an airport in Ontario, California.
 The Oscar was returned to the Academy, who returned it to Whoopi without cleaning it.
 “Oscar will never leave my house again,” she said.

 3. Olympia Dukakis